ompl/ompl/doc/markdown/thirdparty.md

 ### Author: Jennifer Barry (MIT)

 - Generalized the implementation of RRT (with controls) so that intermediate states generated along motions are also optionally added to that tree of motions.

+# QuotientSpaceRRT extension

+### Author: Andreas Orthey (University of Stuttgart)

+  - [QRRT](\ref QRRT) A generalization of RRT to plan on different abstraction levels.
+The abstraction levels are represented by quotient-spaces, and QRRT grows random trees sequentially and simultaneously on each quotient-space.
+See also our [guide](quotientSpacePlanning.html), [tutorial](quotientSpacePlanningTutorial.html) and [demos](group__demos.html).
+    - A Orthey and M Toussaint, _Rapidly-Exploring Quotient-Space Trees: Motion Planning using Sequential Simplifications_, 2019.
+Also available at https://arxiv.org/abs/1906.01350.

+    - A Orthey, A Escande and E Yoshida, _Quotient Space Motion Planning_, ICRA, 2018.
+Also available at https://arxiv.org/abs/1807.09468.